tshjortile/tshjortile.github.io/_posts/2018-05-27-xmlcleanup.md

 --> help is great!
 I asked an IT guy for his opinion once I was done with my first attemt at coding this; he gave me a lot of useful advice
 --> the internet is your friend, once you know how to phrase your questions: I had to try a few attempts until I got where I wanted to get.

-And this is how the whole piece of code looks:
+And this is how the whole code looks:

 ```python